Bab L' Bluz

 Bab L' Bluz (Arabic: باب لبلوز) is a Moroccan-French rock band that was formed in Marrakesh in 2018.
-The band consists of lead vocalist/ electric awisha (a smaller version of a gimbri) Yousra Mansour, electric gimbri player and multi-instrumentalist Brice Bottin.
+The band consists of lead vocalist/ electric awisha (a smaller version of a gimbri) player Yousra Mansour and electric gimbri player and multi-instrumentalist Brice Bottin.
 As an exponent of the "Nayda" artistic movement in Morocco which places emphasis on local heritage, Mansour provides vocals in the Moroccan Arabic dialect of Darija.
 Bab L' Bluz take inspiration from a wide range of musical styles such as Gnawa music, blues, Chaâbi, and Afrobeat.